Is hemp Derived Delta 9 Legal In America?

 So what did the Farm Bills do exactly?
 The 2014 Farm Bill allowed research into hemp, and cannabis production for such research, and the 2018 Bill expanded quite a bit.
 It allows the sale, transport, and possession of all hemp and hemp derived products, including transferring across state lines for commercial or other purposes .

 The way the Bills define hemp is the reason we have federally compliant hemp derived cannabinoids like cannabidiol (CBD), Delta-8, Delta-9 and Delta-10 THC.
-Hemp is defined as “the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis .”
+Hemp is defined as “the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, and other cannabinoids therein, isomers, acids, salts, and salts of isomers of hemp, whether growing or not, and hemp, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis .”

 If cannabinoids are made from hemp and stay below the allowed limit of Delta-9 THC, they are federally compliant.

-For example, the Earthy Select Delta-9 Sativa gummy is a 5 gram gummy which contains 10mg (or .001g) of hemp-derived Delta-9 THC per gummy.
+For example, Earthy Select’s 10mg Delta-9 Sativa gummies are 5 gram gummies which contain 10mg (or .001g) of hemp-derived Delta-9 THC per gummy.
 Doing the math, .001mg divided by 500mg equals .02%, very clearly below the .3% per dry weight that is allowed by law.

 Less is more

-Does less than .3% Delta-9 THC do anything?
+Does less than 0.3% Delta-9 total THC do anything?
 The answer is yes but it’s more complicated than that.

 Generally speaking, it is recommended that a person start with a low dose and gradually increase it until reaching satisfactory results.
 Consult your healthcare provider with specific questions about using any therapeutic products.